Angrycreative/ACF-Page-Builder-Field/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
 * This is a stable version.
 Please upgrade!
-Plase note that you might need to reactivate the plugin after updating.
+Please note that you might need to reactivate the plugin after updating.